Zylann/SnowfeetEngine/doc/Scenes.md

 A scene is a file containing the serialized form of various entities, script states and other objects that compose a game's scene tree, a bit like Unity3D or Flash.

-To accomplish this, the state of all C++ entities and a lot of other objects in the engine is serializable as key/value objects, which can be stored in databases for later re-use.
+To accomplish this, the state of all C++ entities and a lot of other objects in the engine are serializable as key/value objects, which can be stored in databases for later re-use.
 The reflection system defined in the core helps a lot in this task.